Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Experiments

 \subsection{Results}

 Several experiments confirm the validity of the proposed bounds.
-An example is shown in Figure \ref{MC8k}, where a fully connected ReLU-network with two hidden layers of 1000 (respectively 1500) units each is trained with SGLD at inverse temperatures $\beta=$ 0, 500, 1000, 2000, 4000, 8000, 16000, 32000, and 64000.
+An example is shown in Figure \ref{MC8k}, where a fully connected ReLU network with two hidden layers of 1000 (respectively 1500) units each is trained with SGLD at inverse temperatures $\beta=$ 0, 500, 1000, 2000, 4000, 8000, 16000, 32000, and 64000.
 The train error for random labels is about 0.1 (or even less) at $\beta=64000$, where the bound is above 0.5.
-The test error for correct labels, however, is tightly bounded above. \\ Notice that for MNIST, which has the tightest bounds, the training error for the true labels is rapidly decreasing from 0.5 to 0.17 at $\beta=500$ and to 0.1 at $\beta=1000$.
+The test error for true labels, however, is tightly bounded above. \\ Notice that for MNIST, which has the tightest bounds, the training error for the true labels is rapidly decreasing from 0.5 to 0.17 at $\beta=500$ and to 0.1 at $\beta=1000$.
 The more moderate initial decrease for CIFAR-10 corresponds to the tendency to overfit on this more difficult dataset.
-This confirms the intuition, that good generalization at low temperatures is already announced in the high temperature regime. \\ We generally found the uncalibrated bounds for ULA tighter than those for SGLD, consistent with the findings of \cite{brosse2018promises}.
-Experimental bounds for single draws from the posterior and various other experiments are reported in Section \ref{sec:exp_res}.
+This confirms the intuition that good generalization at low temperatures is already announced in the high-temperature regime.
+Experimental bounds for single posterior draws, along with additional experiments including applications to model selection, are presented in Section~\ref{sec:exp_res}.

+We provide a comparison of our results with the risk certificates of \cite{perez2021tighter}.
+In Table \ref{tab:baseline_comparison}, we compare our results on the full MNIST 10-class classification task against their certificates, using the same FCN and CNN architectures with a data-independent prior.
+For direct comparison, the baseline certificates for their method reported in Table \ref{tab:baseline_comparison} are taken from \citep[][Table 1]{perez2021tighter}.
+Even though their method requires a specialized self-certified training algorithm, our approach yields tighter certificates for models achieving similar test error, without needing to change the standard training objective.
+Finally, we emphasize that these experiments evaluate our bounds on a multi-class classification task.
+This demonstrates the flexibility of our approach and its capability to scale beyond simple binary tasks into more practical settings.

+As observed, our empirical results suggest that the main principle is not limited to Gibbs distributions, but also extends to nearby distributions approximated by LMC algorithms such as SGLD.
+Consequently, since Stochastic Gradient Descent (SGD) can be viewed as the zero-temperature limit of SGLD, our generalization guarantees at very low temperatures may potentially transfer to SGD.
+While our preliminary results in Table \ref{tab:combined_results_sgd} in Section \ref{sec:transfer_sgd} support this hypothesis, further empirical validation is required.